 Examples of Leadership Styles

-He says that Welch got famous for being a commanding boss, but few realize that he was only commanding in the beginning.
+Welch got famous for being a commanding boss, but few realize that he delivered with a different style.
+Welch was only commanding in the beginning of his tenure.
 And once he turned around GE, he later settled into a more emotionally intelligent leader.

 Daniel Goleman uses the term “resonant leaders” to describe leaders who understand human nature and leverage their emotional intelligence to connect with people and get the most out of them.

 Resonant leaders embrace emotions and humanity.

 Of the four leadership styles we saw earlier, resonant leaders are:

 Dissonant leaders instead don’t understand or actively try to cut out the human side of business.